sirawitb-pr/sim-free-inverse-design-material/README.md

 ## Scope note

 This repository covers only the deep learning pipeline (forward model, inverse model, and cycle-consistency).
-The two auxiliary steps mentioned in the manuscript—generating geometries in OpenSCAD and exporting STL/mesh print files—are handled by separate fabrication scripts that are not included here.
-This repository covers only the deep learning pipeline (forward model, inverse model, and cycle-consistency).
-The two auxiliary steps mentioned in the manuscript—generating geometries in OpenSCAD and exporting STL/mesh print files—are handled by separate fabrication scripts that are not included here.
+The two auxiliary steps mentioned in the manuscript (generating geometries in OpenSCAD and exporting STL/mesh print files) are handled by separate fabrication scripts that are not included here.